AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/adding-custom-domain-names.md

 # Adding Custom Domain Names

 Custom domain names can be added to an environment in your AEM Cloud Service program through the Cloud Manager API.
+The steps required are:

+1. Retrieve the custom domains available.
+1. Obtain the DNS TXT record value of the domain you wish to add.
+1. Add the custom domain using the retrieved information

+This documents details the steps for adding custom domain names.
+Update, delete, and other APIs are available, but not covered in detail in this section.om domain name.

 ## Retrieve Custom Domains

 Each program resource has a HAL link named `http://ns.adobe.com/adobecloud/rel/domainNames`.
-To get a list of existing custom domain names in your program,  execute a GET request to the HAL link.
+To generate a list of existing custom domain names in your program, execute a GET request to the HAL link.

 ```shell
 GET https://cloudmanager.adobe.io/api/program/1234/domainNames